At Boys & Girls Club of Greenwich, Child Safety is Job No. 1

 - Walkie Talkie radios with all program staff tied directly to the Greenwich Police Department.

-- A Master’s level social worker has been hired to assist staff, youth and their families with issues that arise that impact the health and well-being of our members.
+- A social worker to assist staff, youth and their families with issues that arise that impact the health and well-being of our members.

 - The use of authorized pick up lists on all member applications.